 You may be a Mormon apologist, who secretly understands the realities demonstrating the falsehood of the Church and the malfeasance of the Church leadership in attempting to conceal it, but who has profited economically and socially from efforts to obfuscate the realities of the relevant evidence and who now finds that the maintenance of his credibility with the followers of his apologist efforts requires the perpetuation of his public position even at the expense of his authenticity.

-You may be a prominent self-appointed leader of the ex-Mormon community whose celebrity and notoriety has been facilitated by your quiet association with Church related backchannels guaranteeing significant financial contributions to your efforts in exchange for agreements to undermine and obfuscate efforts to hold the Church accountable for fraud.
+You may be a prominent self-appointed leader of the ex-Mormon community whose celebrity and notoriety has been facilitated by your quiet association with Church related backchannels assuring significant financial contributions to your efforts to undermine and obfuscate the efforts of others to hold the Church accountable for fraud.
 Perhaps you promote distraction campaigns to minimize and ameliorate the social destructiveness and psychological fallout of Mormonism through self-help pursuits of personal success instead of accountability for Mormonism and Mormon officials and enjoy otherwise unwarranted social status and financial success as a result of your contributions to the Church's agenda of distraction and obfuscation of the real damages resulting from Mormon fraud.